magepages/mpdocs/docs/shop-by-brand-m2/user-guide.rst

 I. How to use
 ###############

 As soon as installing Shop by Brand completely, your customers can easily search all products under the favorite brands in your inventory.
-Especially, on its interface, there are two ways of shopping by brand: **Search Box** and **Alphabet Search**.
+Especially, on its interface, there are 4 ways of shopping by brand:

+* Mega menu
+* Search Box
+* Alphabet Search
+* Search Category

 You will follow these ways here.

 1.1 Brands on Mega menu
 ***************